MARPF: Multi-Agent and Multi-Rack Path Finding: Proposed Method

 Then, all vertices are expanded along the time-axis, and under specific constraints, directed edges are added.
 The edges indicate AGV motion in the grid.
 The motions are distinguished by the indices $(x, y)$ of the source and sink vertices and the virtual layers, where the motion is with ($l=1$) and without ($l=0$) a rack.
 Fig. \ref{agv_and_rack_network} (upper) shows an example of a time-expanded network representing all AGVs' movements.
 For simplicity, Figs. \ref{two_layers} and \ref{agv_and_rack_network} show the moving plane in one dimension; however, it is two-dimensional.

-For rack's movements, the networks should be separated from the AGVs.
+For the racks’ movements, the networks should be separated from the AGVs.
 Distinguishing the layers in a time-expanded network is not necessary (Fig. \ref{agv_and_rack_network} (lower)).
 The flows expressing the movements of racks are synchronized with the corresponding flows of AGVs.